kirkphillip605/FileUpload/production-setup.md

 - Node.js 16+ installed
 - Sufficient disk space for file uploads
-- Proper firewall configuration for port 3010 (or 80/443 with Nginx) Proper firewall configuration for port 3020 (or 80/443 with Nginx)
+- Proper firewall configuration for port 3010 (or 80/443 with Nginx)
+- Proper firewall configuration for port 3010 for API server
+- Proper firewall configuration for port 3020 for frontend (development)

 ## 9. Monitoring